 3. Broadened Emotional Intelligence

 Because clients are such a big part of your work as an independent, interpersonal skills become a part of everyday life.
 Emotional intelligence, the ability to understand the emotions of people around you and adapt your actions and behavior accordingly, can help you form trusting relationships, handle difficult situations, and resolve concerns.

-To build emotional intelligence, start by practicing being mindful of your own emotions.
+To build emotional intelligence, a key transferable skill, start by practicing being mindful of your own emotions.
 Think about how you feel and react in various situations.
 Then, rather than reacting immediately, consider how you can respond in a more thoughtful manner.
 Bring this awareness into your interactions with others, practicing empathy and taking the time to ask people for their opinions and perspective.

 As an independent professional, it’s important to remember that you are the expert.
 Clients are relying on you to solve their problem—you must have the confidence to stand behind your expertise.
 At the same time, recognize that it is okay to ask clients clarifying questions or bring in other help to fill gaps in your knowledge.
 Mistakes can and will happen; take the initiative to bring any setbacks to a client’s attention sooner rather than later.
 It may be a difficult conversation, but it is your responsibility to be up front and honest.

 To gain confidence in your abilities, create a personal development plan to continually work on your existing transferable skills and to build new ones.
 Certifications, classes, or conferences not only help you gain a competitive advantage in your industry, but they can also help you execute projects with increased efficiency, increase your earning potential, and build professional credibility.
 Lastly, strive to make excellent customer experience a priority.
 Taking the initiative to go above and beyond for clients will go far in building your reputation and garnering future business.

 5. Organization of Your Office and Your Work